-- Records the minutes of the Area Committee meetings, Officer meetings, and Area Assemblies. - Responsible for ensuring all recorded minutes are translated to Spanish. - Makes copies of the previous meeting's minutes available in both English and Spanish at Area Committee meetings and Assemblies. - Sends copies of Area Committee and Area Assembly meeting minutes to the Regional Trustee and G.S.O. - Works closely with the Area Chair and the Area Registrar to maintain a master e-mail list to notify Area members of upcoming meetings and Area or Area-sponsored events. - Sends by e-mail a reminder of Area Committee Meetings and Assemblies at least 72 hours prior. - Works closely with the Area Archivist to ensure that all minutes are maintained in the Area's Archive.
+- Keeps mailing lists up to date and sends out Area mailings. - Acts as a liaison between officers and committee members. - Records the minutes of the Area Committee meetings, Officer meetings, and Area Assemblies. - Ensures all recorded minutes are translated to Spanish. - Makes copies of the previous meeting's minutes available in both English and Spanish at Area Committee meetings and Assemblies. - Sends copies of Area Committee and Area Assembly meeting minutes to the Regional Trustee and GSO. - Works closely with the Area Chairperson and the Area Registrar to maintain a master e-mail list to notify Area members of upcoming meetings and Area or Area-sponsored events. - Sends e-mail reminders of Area Committee Meetings and Assemblies at least 72 hours prior. - Works closely with the Area Archivist to ensure that all minutes are maintained in the Area's Archive.

 4.5.
-Treasurer (See Chapter V of the Service Manual)
+Treasurer (See Chapter 4 of the AA Service Manual)

-• A solid period of sobriety (suggested 3-5 years); Organized enough to keep good records and some accounting or bookkeeping experience is useful; Experience in -related finance matters at the group, District, or Area, or Intergroup level; Ability to regularly make in-person bank deposits.
-Familiarity with financial software (e.g., MS Excel, QuickBooks) and computer access and experience is critical.
-Adaptability, integrity, and diplomacy will help the Treasurer succeed in this high-profile position.
+- A solid period of sobriety (suggested 3-5 years). - Organized enough to keep good records and some accounting or bookkeeping experience is useful; - Experience in AA-related finance matters at the group, District, or Area, or Intergroup level; - Ability to regularly make in-person bank deposits. - Familiarity with financial software (e.g., MS Excel, QuickBooks) and computer access and experience is critical.

+- Adaptability, integrity, and diplomacy will help the Treasurer succeed in this high-profile position. - Ability to speak about financial matters to an audience that does not have the same financial skills.